wayne-monical/penguin_analysis/penguin_analysis.md

     ## Warning: Removed 2 rows containing missing values or values outside the scale range
     ## (`geom_point()`).

-## Problem 2
+## Data Types and Penguin Types

-To begin this problem, I will create an example tibble data frame with `tidyverse`’s `tibble` function.
+I will create an example tibble data frame with `tidyverse`’s `tibble` function.
 This example data frame will have four columns, one of each data type of numeric, logical, character, and factor.

 ``` r
 example_tbl = tibble(